SOM-Research/model-autocompletion-server/README.md

 ### Requirements

 - You need to install Docker (version 20.10.7) on your computer.
-Ubuntu users follow this tutorial (steps 1-6): https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04 / Windows users follow this tutorial, it may not be available for Windows 10 Home users: https://www.youtube.com/watch?v=5nX8U8Fz5S0
+Ubuntu users follow this tutorial (steps 1-6): https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04 / Windows users follow this tutorial.
+Windows 10 Home users should install Docker Desktop as  mentioned in this video: https://www.youtube.com/watch?v=5nX8U8Fz5S0.
+In case Windows 10 Home users experience some WSL errors, please check this page: https://docs.docker.com/desktop/windows/wsl/ in the prerequisites section the second point explains how to solve WSL errors.
 - Download GloVe's general embeddings dictionary from the official site: https://nlp.stanford.edu/projects/glove/ We use Wikipedia 2014 + Gigaword 5 (6B tokens, 400K vocab, uncased, 50d, 100d, 200d, & 300d vectors, 822 MB download), file name: ```glove.6B.zip```.
 Unzip the folder and copy the file ```glove.6B.300d.txt``` to the folder where this repository will be cloned.

 ### Installing